Baruch28/ruby-variable-assignment-online-web-prework/README.md

 ## Objectives

+greeting = "Hello World"

 1. Assign a local variable.

 ## Instructions

-You will assign a local variable named `greeting` that is equal to `"Hello World"`.
+You will assign a local variable named greeting abd set it up to "Hello World"`.

 You should first make sure the test suite is running correctly by running `learn`.